 - your financial details relevant to your legal matter to enable a check on the source of your funds if purchasing a property

 HOW AND WHY WE USE YOUR PERSONAL DATA

-Under data protection law (GDPR – see reference further below), we can only use your personal data if we have a proper reason for doing so which includes, but is not limited to the following lawful bases for processing your personal data:
+Under data protection law (GDPR – Article 6 and see reference further below), we can only use and process your personal data if we have a proper reason for doing so which includes, but is not limited to the following lawful bases for processing your personal data:

 - complying with our legal and regulatory obligations